Innovation, science, technology research in Australia

 11 Publication Incentives

-• Academic careers and university funding in Australia are significantly shaped by publication metrics.
-What are the main drivers?
-What do they incentivise?
-Common wisdom is that these metrics are problematic, widely gamed and possibly counter-productive but they are still widely used.
-This problem is not unique to Australia, and I am curious to know how other places fare.
+• Academic careers and university funding in Australia are shaped heavily by publication metrics.
+What drives these metrics, and what do they incentivize?
+Common wisdom says these metrics are problematic, widely gamed and possibly counterproductive, but they’re still used.
+This problem isn’t unique to Australia, and I’m curious how other places fare.

-• Excellence in Research for Australia (ERA): National assessment run by the Australian Research Council (ARC).
+• Excellence in Research for Australia (ERA): A national assessment run by the Australian Research Council (ARC).
 ERA ratings influence university reputation and some block funding.
-Assesses publications and other outputs by discipline.
+It assesses publications and other outputs by discipline.
 [Source: ARC website on ERA].

 • Global University Rankings (ARWU, THE, QS): These heavily influence university strategy.
 Many ranking methodologies prioritize publication counts in specific indexed international journals and citation metrics.